-Adjusted Diluted Earnings Per Share was \$0.49 for the period from February 1, 2020 through December 31, 2020 (Successor) and \$0.01 for the period from January 1, 2020 through January 31, 2020 (Predecessor).
-On a pro forma basis, Adjusted Diluted Earnings Per Share was \$0.50 for the twelve months ended December 31, 2020.
-Adjusted Diluted Earnings Per Share for the year ended December 31, 2021 (Successor) increased by \$0.51, or 102.0%, compared to the twelve months ended December 31, 2020, on a pro forma basis.
+Adjusted Net Income for the year ended December 31, 2022 increased by \$14.1 million, or 9.9%, compared to the year ended December 31, 2021.
+Adjusted Diluted Earnings Per Share for the year ended December 31, 2022 increased by \$0.02, or 2.0%, compared to the year ended December 31, 2021.
 Adjusted Net Income and Adjusted Diluted Earnings Per Share were impacted by changes in acquisition-related depreciation and amortization and changes in our capital structure that are captured in interest expense across all periods, the impacts of which were offset by the factors contributing to Adjusted EBITDA growth year over year.
-The purchase accounting from the Silver Lake Transaction, prepayment of the Company's Successor First Lien and Successor Second Lien debt, and gains or losses on the Company's interest rate swaps impact the comparability of Adjusted Net Income and Adjusted Diluted Earnings Per Share across historical periods.
+The prepayment of the Company's First Lien and Second Lien debt and gains or losses and actual cash payments and receipts on the Company's interest rate swaps impact the comparability of Adjusted Net Income and Adjusted Diluted Earnings Per Share across historical periods.